Fall 2014 – Summer 2015

 A 90-credit program is offered to students entering from CEGEP or equivalent, students who transfer from within McGill or other universities, and mature students.

-Applications are encouraged from persons of diverse backgrounds, including aboriginal peoples, members of minority groups, and persons of low income.
+Applications are encouraged from persons of diverse backgrounds, including Aboriginal peoples, members of minority groups, and persons with low income.

 The objectives of the B.S.W. program are to provide an academic environment within which students will develop:

 Three categories of applicants are eligible to apply for September admission to the three-year Bachelor of Social Work:

 Students who have begun undergraduate degree programs either at McGill or at other universities may apply to transfer to the School of Social Work.
 In order to qualify as a transfer student, applicants are expected to have a B average in their coursework (minimum 3.00 CGPA).
 While previously taken credits may be accepted toward the B.S.W. program requirements, accepted applicants will be required to complete a minimum of 60 approved McGill credits over three academic years.
 Accepted transfer credits are assessed individually at the point of admission.